yoterel/iCatcher/README.md

 To run the example file with the webcam (id for default webcam is usually 0):

-`python example.py --source_type webcam my_webcam_id`
+`python example.py --source_type webcam my_webcam_id --show_output`

 To run the example file with a video file:

-`python example.py --source_type file /path/to/my/video.mp4`
+`python example.py --source_type file /path/to/my/video.mp4 --show_output`

 You can save a labeled video by adding:

 `--output_video_path /path/to/output_video.mp4`

-If you want tooutput annotations to a file, use:
+If you want to output annotations to a file, use:

 `--output_annotation /path/to/output_file.csv`